Qt

 Configuring Crashpad

-To enable Crashpad in your application you'll need to configure the Crashpad handler with your BugSplat database, application name, and application version.
-The following is a macOS, Windows, and Linux compatible snippet that will configure the Crashpad handler:
+To enable Crashpad in your application, you must configure the Crashpad handler with your BugSplat database, application name, and application version.
+The following is a macOS, Windows, and Linux-compatible snippet that will configure the Crashpad handler:

 #include <QApplication>